top of page

 There is an acrimonious pulse of weather.
 IN AN EL NINO YEAR EXPECT SPRING FLOODING CAUSED BY THE Pineapple Express.

 People sensed something was brewing as seen in this Dec.
 23 report on CBS Mornings.
-There was even talk of no mass cancellations, but that flew out the window.
-First there were 1000, then 2,000 then 5000 air flight cancellations, until by Christmas Eve of 2022, at least 100 million people felt the seriousness.
+There was even talk of no mass cancellations, but that flew out the window fast.
+First it was heard there were 1000, then 2,000 then 5000 air flight cancellations, until by Christmas Eve of 2022, at least 100 million people felt the seriousness.
 The storm was also felt by our neighbors to the north.
-Merry Christmas--this was phenomenal and was not your normal winter storm like in the past, as seen in both the aforementioned ABC report and this NBC report.
+Merry Christmas--all this was phenomenal and was not your normal winter storms like in the past, as seen in both the aforementioned ABC report and this NBC report.

-In this horrific time, there were even culprits responsible for hineas acts of damaging the power grid, and they should be made to clean the frozen streets with their bare hands and should get a long prison sentence with their faces displayed everywhere.
+In this horrific time, there were even culprits running around responsible for hineas acts of damaging the power grid.
+They should be made to clean the frozen streets with their bare hands and tongues, thinking it is funny messing around with people's electricity. if you ask me they should get a long prison sentence with their faces displayed everywhere on post office posters and on network tv.
 By Dec.
 26, 46 had lost their lives MSNBC.
 There were elements of truly screwed up transportation, as seen in this CBS Miami report.
 I saw people gawking at snow falling in Miami, courtesy of the Guardian News.
 Ah, Floridians won't forget that.

 December is normally a very quiet month in terms of tornadoes, but not in 2021.
 Welcome to another most unusual era.
 ABC News tornado report.
 Tornado NBC report of December 11, 2021.
 (4 mins).
 The worst hit area was Kentucky.
+Inside Edition gave you the real news, or as they used to say gave you the dope; it got so crazy, they invented new terms like bombogenisis.
 You've heard of Hawaii the island paradise?

-As we pulse through each season, one form of wild extremities can be extreme cold or, can be extreme heat waves, which were evident in 2003 in Europe, when most affected were elderly, as mentioned in my ebook.
+As we pulse through each season, one form of wild extremities can be extreme cold or, can be extreme heat waves, which were evident in 2003 in Europe, when the most affected were elderly, as mentioned in my ebook.
 Over 52,000 people died in Europe because of that unusual Summer heatwave and fires.
+Also, the El Niño years of 1997-1998 are chronologically recorded in meticulous order in the new ebook.

 The Day After Tomorrow and the Berezovha mammoth